houda-ohm/ej2-aspnetmvc-docs/src/maps/maps/providers/map-provider.md

 ## Adding markers and navigation line

-Markers can be added to the layers of OSM maps by setting the corresponding location's coordinates of latitude and longitude using `markerSettings` property.
-You can add navigation lines on top of an OSM maps layer for highlighting a path among various places by setting the corresponding location's coordinates of latitude and longitude in the `navigationLineSettings` property.
+Markers can be added to the layers of OSM maps by setting the corresponding location's coordinates of latitude and longitude using `MarkerSettings` property.
+Navigation lines can be added on top of an OSM maps layer for highlighting a path among various places by setting the corresponding location's coordinates of latitude and longitude in the `NavigationLineSettings` property.

 {% aspTab template="maps/map-providers/osmmarker", sourceFiles="osmmarker.cs" %}